 THE HISTORY OF SUFF

-The Sydney Underground Film Festival is entering its 17th year in 2023.
+The Sydney Underground Film Festival is entering its 18th year in 2024 - creeping up on 20 years fast!

 SUFF is a not-for-profit annual film festival.
-The first festival was held in September 2007 and has taken place every year since.
+The first festival was held at Factory Theatre in Marrickville in September 2007.
+The festival has run every year since!
 Not even a pandemic could stop SUFF, as the festival continued online for two years in 2020 and 2021.
-The year 2022 marked a return to in-person screenings, with a 4-day festival and this year we are excited to continue that momentum and invite you to the 2023 Festival held at Dendy Cinemas Newtown.
+The year 2022 marked a return to in-person screenings, with the festival partnering up with Event Cinemas George Street with the support of a special Screen NSW / Create NSW grant.
+Last year, the 2023 festival was held at Dendy Cinemas in Newtown for the very first time.
+Dendy Newtown is a venue that is very dear to a lot of Sydney-siders and a venue that SUFF audiences have been crying out for us to host events at - so we are psyched to host the festival from this location!

 SUFF is more than just a film festival; it’s an artistic and community-driven enterprise with a desire to create memorable screen-based experiences that capture a unique culturally connected audience.
 It's for anyone and everyone who want to watch and discuss films and increase their filmmaking skills in an inclusive, welcoming, and fun environment.